 - E8.1R The rights of students to tuition, assessment, referral, reassessment, certification and conferment of an award are subject to students remaining in good standing with the University. - E8.2R A student shall be individually responsible for providing the University with such information as it may require for admission, registration and enrolment, including any information specified as being necessary at the point of initial registration for a specific award, for the certification of credit and awards and for any other purpose connected with the University's functions.
 Such information shall include full and accurate details of name, permanent and, if different, local address and date of birth.
-Changes of name or address are to be notified to the University without delay, and in any event, before the termination of the student's registration. - E8.3R A student shall be individually responsible for paying fees for his or her award or module(s) as required by the University or for providing satisfactory evidence of sponsorship by a local authority, research council, employer or agency accepted by the University - E8.4R A student shall be individually responsible for undertaking and managing such learning activities as are required to enable him or her to meet the requirements and objectives of the award or module on which the student is registered or enrolled - E8.5R A student shall be individuall'y responsible for complying with all rules, Academic Regulations applying to him or her as determined by the Academic Board, the Board of Governors or the Vice-Chancellor
+Changes of name or address are to be notified to the University without delay, and in any event, before the termination of the student's registration.

-E9 ACADEMIC GUIDANCE, TUTORIAL AND LEARNING SUPPORT
+- E8.3R A student shall be individually responsible for paying fees for his or her award or module(s) as required by the University or for providing satisfactory evidence of sponsorship by a local authority, research council, employer or agency accepted by the University - E8.4R Students are individually responsible for managing their study and are required to undertake all assessments in the format and at the time specified in module specifications and in information provided by faculties. - E8.5R A student shall be individually responsible for complying with all rules, Academic Regulations applying to him or her as determined by the Academic Board, the Board of Governors or the Vice-Chancellor

-Definition - the provision of academic and pastoral advice and support available to students throughout their studies available at faculty and institutional levels
+E9 ACADEMIC GUIDANCE, TUTORIAL AND LEARNING SUPPORT Definition - the provision of academic and pastoral advice and support available to students throughout their studies available at faculty and institutional levels